ananyapshetty/image-processing-/README.md

 #6)Develop a program to create an image from 2D array(generate an array of random size)
 )creating 2d image
+#zeros((r,c)) - It will return an array with all elements zeros with r number of rows and c number of columns.

 import numpy as np
 import cv2
 from PIL import Image as im